 In advance of the Geneva talks,

-Prime Minister Binyamin Netanyahu has spoken with international leaders such as
+Prime Minister Binyamin Netanyahu has spoken with international leaders

 French President Francois Hollande and British Prime Minister David Cameron.
 He

 has given many interviews to the international media.